 Just as important as providing opportunities to young researchers so they can launch their careers in a research project is providing their more senior colleagues with the space and time to research, since it is more difficult for them to finish their initial projects because of the commitments in their healthcare jobs.
 This is why in 2017 the reinforcement grants for senior medical specialists at the Hospital Universitari Germans Trias i Pujol and the IGTP were expanded with the ‘Sapiens’ grants, and in 2018 with the ‘Clínic-La Pedrera Research Reinforcement Grants’ from the Hospital Clínic de Barcelona.
 In 2018 as well, the Hospital Universitari Germans Trias i Pujol announced the ‘Trias Advances’ grant for innovation projects in the hospital environment.

 In 2019, the Vall d’Hebron Oncology Institute (VHIO) joined with the ‘VHIO-Catalunya La Pedrera Foundation Post-Residency Research Assistance’.
+Finally, in 2020, the Bellvitge University Hospital is incorporated.

 Types of assistant